-7.54.
-The Register Book that accompanies the Finance Act Map, for this area, lists the plot numbers for all the land adjacent to the whole route between points A to E. In this report I have investigated the plots that lie between points C to E. These plot numbers are 51, 54, 58, 61, 78 (Ifton), 107, 174 and 1009.
+- 7.36.
+The Register Book that accompanies the Finance Act Map, for this area, lists the plot numbers for all the land adjacent to the whole route between points A to E. In this report I have investigated the plots that lie between points A to C. These plot numbers are 61, 174, 176 and 211. - 7.37.

-- 7.55.
 The Finance Act Map Field books detail which plots have deductions for "Public Rights of Way or User" indicating that public rights cross over the plots.
-However, there is no way of linking the numerical value to any given footpath alignment or for that matter what total length of right of way represents a level of value for deduction purposes. - 7.55.1.
-Plots 51=£20.00; 54=£20.00; 58=£0.00; 61=£25.00; 78(no record found); 107=£5.00; 174=£10.00 and 1009(no record found).
-It is interesting to note that plot 61 with the largest land area has a deduction of £25.00 for approximately 753 meters of registered public footpaths comparable to plot 107, the smallest land area, has a deduction of £5.00 for approximately163 meters of registered public footpaths.
-The valuation and deduction calculation has not been detailed in the Field books and the monetary value allocated to these plots does not appear to include the route in question. - 7.56.
-When the 1910 Finance Act maps, Registers and Field books is combined with the 1855 Enclosure Award and all the Ordnance Survey maps it strongly suggests that, on the balance of probabilities, the route in question has public vehicular rights.
+However, there is no way of linking the numerical value to any given footpath alignment or for that matter what total length of right of way represents a level of value for deduction purposes - 7.37.1.
+Plots 61 = £25.00; 174 = £10.00; 176 = £10.00 and 211 (no record found).
+The valuation and deduction calculation has not been detailed in the Field books and the monetary value allocated to these plots does not appear to include the route in question. - 7.38.
+When the 1910 Finance Act Maps, Registers and Field books is combined with the 1855 Enclosure Award, 1841 Tithe map and all the Ordnance survey maps it strongly suggests that, on the balance of probabilities, the route in question has public vehicular rights.